ollef/sixten/README.md

 ### Compilation to LLVM

-This currently uses the the Boehm–Demers–Weiser garbage collector for garbage-collecting heap-allocated data.
+This currently uses the Boehm–Demers–Weiser garbage collector for garbage-collecting heap-allocated data.

 ## Planned features